 The worst day of my life became one of my best

 With the grace of Father Time, my fear and anger gave way to gratitude and introspection.
 I began to look at my life and work in profoundly different ways.
 I witnessed Napoleon Hill’s proverbial seed transform into the “greater benefits” promised.

-I returned to work a profoundly different type of leader.
-Prior to my accident I had mastered strategic thinking, competitive analysis, Parkinson’s Law, price elasticity and situational leadership.
-Upon returning, the leadership attributes of compassion, priorities, inspiration, gratitude and perspective reigned supreme.
-I had a wholly different notion of what real living was about, what was real, elemental and satisfying.
-I knew as leader, my job was not only helping people with their jobs, but I needed to help them with their lives as well.
+I returned to work as a profoundly different type of leader.
+Prior to my accident, I had mastered strategic thinking, competitive analysis, Parkinson’s Law, price elasticity, and situational leadership.
+Upon returning, the leadership attributes of compassion, priorities, inspiration, gratitude, and perspective reigned supreme.
+I had a wholly different notion of what real living was about, what was real, elemental, and satisfying.
+I knew as a leader, my job was not only helping people with their jobs, but I needed to help them with their lives as well.

 Shortly after my return to work, someone asked me how it felt to be back.
 I said, “Great, but I wouldn’t have missed that broken neck for the world.”
 He looked at me for a long, long time.
 I saw in his eyes, he got it!